xueh2/QPerf/README.md

 Quantitative perfusion (QPerf) is an emerging technique to directly measure blood supply to the myocardial muscle.
 It is demonstrating potential to be a valid clinical tool for ischemia and many non-ischemic cardiac disease.

+## Perfusion Flow mapping

-This repo contains the cardiac flow mapping tool we developed, in supplement to our paper submitted to [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/journal/15222594), titled "Automatic In-line Quantitative Myocardial Perfusion Mapping: processing algorithm and implementation".
-This paper is currently under review.
+This repo contains the cardiac flow mapping tool we developed, in supplement to our paper published at [Magnetic Resonance in Medicine](https://onlinelibrary.wiley.com/journal/15222594), titled "Automatic In-line Quantitative Myocardial Perfusion Mapping: processing algorithm and implementation".
+This paper is can be found [here](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.27954).

 The Blood-tissue-exchange model (BTEX [1](by Prof. James Bassingthwaighte, https://www.physiome.org/)) is used in this study for quantitative perfusion.
 For fully disclosure, there are many different models proposed in past two decades [2](https://www.ncbi.nlm.nih.gov/pubmed/22173205).